Empathy Map Template

 Create your own

 Miro’s whiteboard tool is the perfect canvas to create and share your empathy map.
 Get started by selecting this Empathy Map template.
-Then divide the map into the four quadrants discussed below.
+Then divide the map into the four quadrants discussed above and brainstorm different points to add to each section via sticky notes based on the initial customer statement.

 Empathy Map Template